pyshivam/FAD/README.md

 sudo ./setup.sh
 ```

-After Executing `sudo ./setup.sh ` command it will install all the necessary packages for FAD run properly.
+After Executing `sudo ./setup.sh ` command it will install all the necessary packages for FAD to run properly.

 Now you can execute run `FAD.py`.
 ```commandline